Flyover (Apple Maps): Use

 Apple collects the 3D data used for Flyover through the use of small military-grade drone-like planes equipped with cameras, which fly up close to buildings to create a more detailed map.
 The cameras are positioned at designated angles to capture rooftops, edges and sides of buildings, trees, and other visible objects.
 Flyover imagery additionally collects topographical data which also appears on the software.
 Once collected, 3D imagery can be generated within a period of hours.
 As of 2013, imagery used for Flyover is collected by C3 Technologies.
+In June 2026, during the World Wide Developers Conference, Apple announced that Flyover imagery would be collected using artificial intelligence in addition to aerial imagery, which would allow for more detailed imagery, including light reflected from buildings.

 With Flyover, certain locations – primarily big cities, landmarks and some national parks – can be viewed from a birds-eye perspective, as opposed to street level imagery provided by features such as Look Around on Apple Maps and Street View on Google Maps.
 The images provided are three-dimensional, photo-realistic, and users can alter the vantage point on the map through panning or zooming in or out.

-Flyover imagery has been viewed as similar to that of virtual reality, and it has theorized by some to be a possible precursor to a VR feature on Maps.
+Imagery provided by Flyover has been viewed as similar to that of virtual reality, and it has theorized by some to be a possible precursor to a VR feature on Maps.

+Flyover has been considered as a possible assister to tourism in provided cities, with a 2022 study conducted in China which utilized Flyover suggesting the feature influenced an individual's desire to travel to regions in Australia and Japan supported with the feature.

 City Tours

 Flyover City Tours were first released in 2014, however the feature was initially not accessible to Maps users.
 Shortly afterward, City Tours were leaked by a developer, who created a public video showcasing the feature in Paris.
 City Tours were officially announced by Apple at the 2014 World Wide Developers Conference, and were released with iOS 8.
-City Tours is a feature that allows users to view various landmarks in a given city via a "flying" animation, a feature only available to cities that already contain Flyover 3D maps.
+City Tours was a feature that allowed users to view various landmarks in a given city via a "flying" animation, a feature only available to cities that already contain Flyover 3D maps.
 City Tours was added as a feature to Apple Maps on iOS 8 on September 17, 2014, and in OS X Yosemite on October 16, 2014.

+City Tours were removed from Maps as part of the release of iOS 26 in September 2025, which was largely unreported on until several months after its removal.

-City Tours can be accessed via a button available in the search history of Maps.
-Flyover imagery can be viewed manually without starting the tour.
-Most, but not all cities with Flyover allow tours of a given city, where the above virtual tour of various landmarks in the area will be shown.
+City Tours were accessed via a button available in the search history of Maps.
+Flyover imagery could be viewed manually without starting the tour.
+Most, but not all cities with Flyover allowed tours of a given city, where the above virtual tour of various landmarks in the area will be shown.